-Join Taz Tally for an in-depth discussion in this video Customize tool options and presets, part of Customize Photoshop: A Practical Approach.
+Join Taz Tally for an in-depth discussion in this video Customize tool options and presets, part of Photoshop: Customization.

 - [Voiceover] Early in the course in Chapter One,…we talked about some of the fundamentals of setting…presets for tools and how handy they could be.…Now I'd like to dive in, get a little bit deeper into the…weeds and show you really how important and helpful…using tool presets can be.…Every one of these tools that you see here…in Photoshop Tool panel, gives you the ability…to create tool presets, so I'm not gonna go over…all of them, but I'll show you…some of the tools that I use…and how I set up my presets and then you can…take that information, apply it to your own.…Couple of the tools that I use pretty regularly…are like this one right here, the Polygonal lasso tool…and typically, I like to have at least some feather and…and some anti-alias applied to the selection.…